-He said they will not be fracking.
+Lord Lucan has said that Angus will not be fracking at Balcombe.
 But the local community points out that their end game must clearly be to frack the deep layer of shale, and that their current plans to acidise the thin muddy limestone layers within the shale would bring most of the risks of fracking and many of the certain negatives.
 The acidisation (at a certain pressure) might indeed have been called fracking had not the government changed the legal definition.

 Angus have been operators at the site since 2017, having bought 25% of the PEDL licence from Cuadrilla, who to this day own 75%.

 A vertical well had been drilled on this site in the mid-1980s by Conoco.
 It was acidised but failed to flow, and was abandoned.
 In 2013 Cuadrilla drilled a second well (vertically and out horizontally for a third of a mile), having told the community and the government that they needed to frack if Balcombe was to be commercially viable.

 The drilling was accompanied by summer-long protests by locals and others who came to help, sleeping in a roadside camp.
 The protests drew national and international media and public attention.
 At peak, protesters numbered 2,000.
 Of 120 arrests, including Green Party MP Caroline Lucas, only a third resulted in conviction.
 Campaigning, peaceful protest and moves by Friends of the Earth held up the drilling so that Cuadrilla ran out of time to test the well.
 (Their initial planning permission expired in September 2013.)

 In 2018, Angus successfully took out an injunction against ‘persons unknown’ (ie anybody) impeding their work at Balcombe, on pain of imprisonment, fines and seizure of assets.
 The injunction has since been weakened by legal challenges to other similar injunctions elsewhere in the country.